moisespsena-dockers/basic-app-server/README.md

 - If haves a services, puts your supervisor configuration into `/data/etc/supervisor/config.d` and runs `supervisorctl update`.
 - If haves HTTP server, add proxy config in `/data/etc/httpdx/httpdx.yml`.

+## Scripts

+- `/data/main.sh`: is default command runed by ENTRYPOINT.
+Edit it to set custom command.
+- `/data/setup.sh`: this command was called by ENTRYPOINT if `/data/.initialized` does not exists.
+  It's a tool to configure your container on first execution or post image updated or same runs container after deleted `/data/.initialized`.